Majdy94/Web-Fitness-Shop/README.md

     - Cart Number 4242 4242 4242 4242
     -  Month 04, Year 25
     - CVC 123
++ if the server crached please rerun it again by the terminal
 + you will be navigated afterward to the homepage
 ### to check the workout video that you already have been paid click on My Items in the Header and have fun!